 In the 17 weeks that made up the 2020 regular season, more points were scored than in any other season in NFL history.
-12,692 points were thrown up on scoreboards, which surpassed the previous record (11,987 points in 2013) by a wide margin.
+We watched as 12,692 points were thrown up on scoreboards, which surpassed the previous record (11,987 points in 2013) by a wide margin.
 Defensive touchdowns were down, but that meant that offensive scoring was up, and the league annihilated past totals for rushing touchdowns (532) and receiving touchdowns (871) relative to past years.

 Dallas Cowboys: They were one of three teams in NFL history to give up 30 or more touchdowns at home.

 The Cowboys led the NFL in attendance throughout the 2020 season, with an average of 27,377 fans at their eight contests in limited capacity.
 Thankfully, the stadiums weren't completely packed for the team's home contests or there would have been a lot more booing.
 These Cowboys -- along with the 2015 Saints and yet another team that will appear on this list -- are one of three teams in NFL history to surrender 30 touchdowns to their opponents in their eight home games.
 Some of these touchdowns came in thrashings at the hands of the Browns (49-39), the Cardinals (38-10) and the Washington Football Team (41-16).